freeformpdx/pollard/txt/devnotes.md

 - XX search state should be obvious
 - XX no results found state
 - XX label info from spotify API
+- XX imgs on song/selectedSong xs && sm+

 # ROLLING TO DO

-- FIX SHIT UI
-	- 00 imgs on song/selectedSong xs && sm+

 - FIX SHIT UX
 	- 00 enter on title/track should search